 A famous example is when Goldman gave Warren a sweet deal for 5 yards when it really needed it in 2008: cash for preferred shares with a guaranteed dividend, and also warrants to acquire more shares at a low strike.

-So like a pro, and several weeks before the public storm, Credit may have offered its liquid customers a sweetener to move some cash over.
+So like a pro, and several weeks before the public storm, Credit may have offered its liquid customers a sweetener to raise cash.

 What I learned from this

 I’ve taught a computer security course for several years at Northeastern, and one of the anecdotal topics is operational security.
 Famously, the number of pizzas delivers at the Pentagon may have been a signal, as explained in this Chicago Tribune article.
 According to this source, even CNN’s Wolf Blitzer, a Pentagon correspondent at the time, supposedly remarked, “Bottom line for journalists: Always monitor the pizzas.”
-In this case, the All-In podcast may have been a source of private details about deals.
+In this case, the All-In podcast may leaks details on deals.